SciML/DiffEqDocs.jl/docs/src/extras/timestepping.md

 In this case, `niters` is the number of Newton iterations which was required in the most recent step of the algorithm.
-Note that these values are used differently depending on acceptance and rejectance.
+Note that these values are used differently depending on acceptance and rejection.
 When the step is accepted, the following logic is applied:

 ```julia